7bernie/alx-interview/0x0A-primegame/README.md

 For this project, you will need to leverage your understanding of prime numbers, game theory, and algorithm optimization to solve a competitive game scenario.
 The challenge involves determining the winner of a game based on the strategic removal of prime numbers and their multiples from a set of consecutive integers.

-# Concepts Needed:
+### Concepts Needed:
-   1.Prime Numbers:_
+1. _Prime Numbers_:
    - Understanding what prime numbers are.
    - Efficient algorithms for identifying prime numbers within a range.

-   2.Sieve of Eratosthenes:_
+2. _Sieve of Eratosthenes_:

    - An efficient algorithm for finding all prime numbers up to any given limit, which can be particularly useful for this task.

-   3.Game Theory:_
+3. _Game Theory_:

    - Basic principles of competitive games where players take turns and the concept of optimal play.
    - Understanding win conditions and strategies that lead to a win or loss.

-   4.Dynamic Programming/Memoization:_
+4. _Dynamic Programming/Memoization_:

    - Using previous results to make future calculations faster, potentially necessary for optimizing the solution for multiple rounds of the game.

-   5.Python Programming:_
+5. _Python Programming_:

    - Loops and conditional statements for implementing game logic and algorithms.
 Arrays and lists for storing the integers and tracking removed numbers.

-# Resources:
+### Resources:
 - _Prime Numbers and Sieve of Eratosthenes:_

    - [Khan Academy: Prime Numbers:](https://www.khanacademy.org/math/cc-fourth-grade-math/imp-factors-multiples-and-patterns/imp-prime-and-composite-numbers/v/prime-numbers) Introduction to prime numbers.